Last updated 07/31/2023

 - For establishing a client or member-provider relationship.

-- All physical and behavioral telemedicine or telehealth, and oral teledentristy services except School Based Health Services (SBHS) shall include Place of Service code 02.
+- All physical and behavioral telemedicine or telehealth, and oral teledentristy services except School Based Health Services (SBHS) shall include Place of Service code 02 when the client or member is located in a place other than their home.
+When the client or member is located in their home, the claim shall include Place of Service code 10.

 Teledentistry

-All billing requirements apply to all delivery modalities (live video, store and forward, remote patient monitoring and mobile communication devices).
-Payment for dental services may not distinguish between services performed using teledentistry, real time, or store-and-forward and services performed in-person.
+- As stated in ORS 679.543 and this rule, payment for dental services may not distinguish between services performed using teledentistry, real time, or store-and-forward and services performed in-person.

 Behavioral Health